ftheberge/graph-partition-and-measures/README.md

 will install the 'community' library.

-Details foe ecg can be found in:
+Details for ecg can be found in:

 Valérie Poulin and François Théberge, "Ensemble clustering for graphs: comparisons and applications", Appl Netw Sci 4, 51 (2019).
     https://doi.org/10.1007/s41109-019-0162-z